The Different SLS 3D Printers on the Market

 Industrial SLS 3D printers

-403P series from Farsoon
+403P series – Farsoon

 The Farsoon 403P Series is an industrial SLS 3D printer made by Farsoon, a manufacturer based in China.
 The Farsoon 403P Series offers 4 different configurations: the FS403P, HS403P, SS403P and the HT403P.
 The four versions have certain different properties, such as the maximum chamber temperature and the 3D volume build rate.
 The Farsoon 403P Series 3D printers are equipped with an 8-zone heater intelligent temperature control system and high precision embedded 3D scanners for quality 3D prints.
 This industrial 3D printing solution combines scan speed of up to 15.2 m/s with a high efficiency roller system and convenient removable powder cartridge system, thus offering increased productivity and lower price per part.

 MfgPro236 xS – XYZPrinting

-XYZPrinting is an Asian manufacturer that, until a few years ago, focused on the development of FDM/FFF machines.
-In 2017 it turned its activity around and decided to open up to the industrial additive manufacturing market, thus launching its MfgPro230 xS.
-This professional 3D printer is aimed at professionals in the aerospace and automotive industries, as well as those requiring advanced prototyping.
-It has a print volume of 230 × 230 × 230 mm and a layer thickness of 0.1 mm.
-It also works with materials such as nylon, polycarbonate and other similar thermoplastics.
-It is compatible with SLS Build and SLS Ware software.
+Until a few years ago, Asian manufacturer XYZPrinting focused mainly on the development of machines based on FDM technology.
+In 2017, it turned its activity around and decided to open up to the industrial additive manufacturing market, thus launching its MfgPro product range, based on powder bed technologies.
+From that product range, we highlight the MfgPro236 xS 3D printer, an industrial solution aimed at aerospace and automotive professionals, and anyone else requiring advanced prototyping.
+With a maximum manufacturing volume of 230 x 230 x 250 mm, this SLS 3D printer weighs 425kg and is compatible with XYZprint AM and Buildware software.
+On the technical side, the machine integrates an internal gas control system and a 60W CO2 fusion laser.
 In short, it is ideal for those industries seeking to develop end-use parts with high mechanical performance.

-sPro 140 from 3D Systems
+sPro 230 – 3D Systems